 - Life skills

-Normalcy is often possible after a stroke, but it takes patience and time.
+It’s possible to improve quality of life after a stroke, but it takes patience and time.
 Always follow your doctor’s orders and your physical therapist’s instructions.
 At Chariot Innovations, we understand the frustration after a stroke and the desire to get back to your daily routine.
 We created the MiraColt® so everyone could experience the benefits of hippotherapy.
 The MiraColt® is a horse riding simulator exercise machine that greatly improves balance and other skills for those who have experienced a stroke, along with helping others with movement disorders.
 Contact Chariot Innovations to discuss how hippotherapy can improve balance therapy at your own home or in your clinical setting.